dcao182/dcao182.github.io/index.md

 I am a new grad with a Bachelor of Science degree in Computer Science from [California State University, Fullerton](http://www.fullerton.edu/).

-In January 2023, I completed my Computer Science degree with a 3.8 GPA.
+In January 2023, I graduated with a 3.64 GPA.

 ## Computer Science Projects
 My GitHub page is http://github.com/dcao182.